Munich by bike

 Email info@munichwalktours.de

-Organised tours of Munich by bike
+Organised bike tours of Munich

-A guy called Lenny from Discover Munich offers free three-hour bike tours through downtown Munich and the Englischer Garten.
+A guy called Lenny from Discover Munich offers €15 three-hour bike tours through downtown Munich and the Englischer Garten.

 Tours start from the Fish Fountain at Marienplatz and go daily from March 1 to November 10 (March 10 to April 15 and September 1 to November 10 at 12.30pm, from April 16 to August 31 at 11.30am and 4pm)